 Dr. Jill H. Casid in conversation with Michelle Jaffé about Murmur/Mutter/Yell

-Columbia University MFA, Conversations with an Artist, Teacher: Susanna Coffey
+Columbia University MFA, Conversation with Michelle Jaffé, Teacher Susanna Coffey

 Arts Center Capital Region, NY, Critical Forum

-New York Studio School, In Conversation with Joy Episalla, NY
+New York Studio School, In Conversation with Joy Episalla, Artist Talk, NY

 Arts Center Capital Region, NY, Critical Forum

-Leonardo, Laser Talk, Creative Tech Week, LISA-Leaders in Software & Art, speakers: Zachary Kaplan, Ursula Endlicher, NY
+Leonardo, Laser Talk, in conjunction with Creative Tech Week, LISA-Leaders in Software & Art, with Zachary Kaplan, Ursula Endlicher, NY

 2016

-Queens Council on the Arts, Exhibitions & Representation for Artists, Valerie McKenzie & Nico Wheadon, Michelle Jaffé
+Queens Council on the Arts, Exhibitions & Representation for Artists, Valerie McKenzie & Nico Wheadon

 Stony Brook University, 50th Anniversary of Experiments in Art & Technology, cDACT